 Basically, the idea is that students are told what each sentence must include.
 For example, sentence one must start with an ‘ing ly’ opener; sentence two must include a connective and so on.

-Yes – this is very prescriptive, but it has worked wonders with my SEND writing group.
+It’s true that this is very prescriptive, but it has worked wonders with my SEND writing group.

 Previously, these students just couldn’t generate the ideas needed for a lengthy piece of writing, even with planning frames and speaking prep time.
 Many also were incredibly frustrated because they had the ideas, but just didn’t have the ability to get these onto paper.
 Then there were the students at the upper end of the group, who can spell and write, but tend to write huge streams of unconscious waffle.